AbdiYus/XIAO-ESP32C3-bluetooth-macropad/README.md

 - [ESP32-BLE-Keyboard by T-vK](https://github.com/T-vK/ESP32-BLE-Keyboard)
 - [ESP32-BLE-Mouse by T-vK](https://github.com/T-vK/ESP32-BLE-Keyboard)

-After downloading these libraies, then you can easly change/add keystrokes in the __keystroke.h/cpp__.
-You can also add more columns in the matrix __code.ino__.
+After downloading these libraies, then you can easly change/add keystrokes in the file __keystroke.h/cpp__.
+You can also add more columns/inputs in the file __code.ino__.

 __N.B! currently work in progress!!__